ds160/remarkable-remember/README.md

 Connect your reMarkable tablet via USB for full functionality and activate the `USB web interface` for downloading PDF documents.
 Navigate to `Menu` > `Settings` > `Storage` and enable the feature.

-If you connect your reMarkable tablet via WiFi almost everything is supported, but downloading PDF documents is not working.
+If you connect your reMarkable tablet via WiFi almost everything is supported, but downloading PDFs and uploading PDFs and EPUBs is not supported.

 ![Application](./assets/application.png)